 3.1 Introduction

-Water Code section 13241 provides that the Regional Water Quality Control Board (Regional Water Board) is responsible for establishing water quality objectives which, in the Regional Water Board's judgment, are necessary for the reasonable protection of the beneficial uses and for the prevention of nuisance., Establishing objectives involves, first designating beneficial uses; and second selecting the water quality constituents or characteristics and limits or levels necessary to protect those beneficial uses.
+Water Code section 13241 provides that the Regional Water Quality Control Board (North Coast Water Board) is responsible for establishing water quality objectives which, in the North Coast Water Board's judgment, are necessary for the reasonable protection of the beneficial uses and for the prevention of nuisance., Establishing water quality objectives involves, first designating beneficial uses; and second selecting the water quality constituents or characteristics and limits or levels necessary to protect those beneficial uses.
 The beneficial uses of waters in the North Coast Region are described in Chapter 2 and include uses associated with aquatic life, ecological functioning, and human health and welfare.
 Existing and potential beneficial uses are designated for individual waterbodies in Table 2-1.
-Programs of implementation for achieving water quality objectives are contained within Chapter 4.
+Programs of implementation for achieving water quality objectives that apply statewide are contained within Chapter 4 and those that apply regionwide are in Chapter 5.
+Watershed specific water quality attainment strategies including TMDLs are found in Chapter 6.

-The Regional Water Board reviews the Basin Plan, including the water quality standards, every triennial review period to evaluate the need for appropriate modification, as described in Chapter 1.
-As part of the state's continuing planning process, data is collected and new or revised numeric water quality objectives are developed as sufficient information becomes available for the establishment of such objectives.
+The North Coast Water Board reviews the Basin Plan, including the water quality standards, every triennial review period to evaluate the need for appropriate modification, as described in Chapter 1.
+As part of the state's continuing planning process, data is collected and new or revised numeric water quality objectives are developed as sufficient information becomes available for the establishment of such water quality objectives.

 3.1.1 Federal and State Law

-The federal Clean Water Act (33 U.S.C. § 303) requires the state to submit to the Administrator of the U.S. Environmental Protection Agency for approval all new or revised water quality standards, which are established for surface and ocean waters that are waters of the United States.
+The federal Clean Water Act (33 U.S.C. § 303) requires the state to submit to the Administrator of the U.S. Environmental Protection Agency (U.S. EPA) for approval all new or revised water quality standards, which are established for surface and ocean waters that are waters of the United States.
 Water quality standards include designated uses (i.e., beneficial uses), water quality criteria (i.e., water quality objectives), and an antidegradation policy.
 The beneficial uses in Chapter 2 of this Basin Plan, the water quality objectives contained in this chapter, and the Statement of Policy with Respect to Maintaining High Quality Waters in California, comprise water quality standards for purposes of the federal Clean Water Act.

-The Porter-Cologne Water Quality Control Act requires the Regional Water Board to establish beneficial uses and water quality objectives for waters of the state.
+The Porter-Cologne Water Quality Control Act requires the North Coast Water Board to establish beneficial uses and water quality objectives for waters of the state.
 “Water quality objectives” means the limits or levels of water quality constituents or characteristics which are established for the reasonable protection of beneficial uses of water or the prevention of nuisance within a specific area.
 Other water quality objectives [e.g., taste and odor thresholds or other secondary Maximum Contaminant Levels (MCLs)] and policies (e.g., State Water Board Resolution No. 92-49 Policies and Procedures for Investigation and Cleanup and Abatement of Discharges Under Water Code Section 13304) may apply and may be more stringent.
-Where more than one objective exists for the same water quality parameter, the objective protective of the most sensitive beneficial use applies.
+Where more than one water quality objective exists for the same water quality parameter, the water quality objective protective of the most sensitive beneficial use applies.
 The water quality objectives for ocean waters, inland surface waters, enclosed bays, and estuaries, and groundwaters contained herein are designed to satisfy all state and federal requirements.

 The quality of water is defined by the chemical, physical, biological, bacteriological, radiological, and other properties and characteristics of water that affect its use.
-Water quality objectives can be either narrative or numeric.
+Water quality objectives can be either narrative objectives or numeric objectives.
 Narrative objectives provide a general description of water quality that must be attained, and numeric objectives provide a quantitative limitation on pollutant concentrations or levels, to protect beneficial uses of the water body.
 Both must be attained through pollution control measures, watershed management, restoration and other actions.